Sandra Stein: The Path Less Traveled

 ~Ephesians 5:25a NKJV

 On my life’s journey, I’ve never walked alone.
-Jesus walks with me, to guide me, help me, protect me, and even talk with me.
+Jesus walks with me to guide me, help me, protect me, and even talk with me.
+Still, this is the path less traveled.

-And yet there are times when doubt, lies, and unbelief creep in and try to distract me from my walk with Him.
+Sometimes, doubt, lies, and unbelief creep in and distract me from my walk with God.
 Even in dreams, the enemy tries to change the path God set me on.
-Thus, was the case as I drifted into a daydream.
+I once experienced this as I drifted into a daydream.

-To the right, the path was straight but no one else was on it.
-Maybe because the skies were overcast, giving it a darkened appearance.
-The winds whistled as it strewn leaves along the path like a brisk autumn day.
-Suddenly I jumped.
+To the right, the path was straight, but no one traveled it.
+Maybe because the skies were overcast, which gave it a darkened appearance.
+The winds whistled and tossed leaves along the path like a brisk autumn day.
+Suddenly, I jumped.
 Something bright shot across the path.

 “Is that?
 Yes, it is!”

-“Lord,” I asked, “why are angels on this path and not the other?
-Or maybe they’re not really angels.”
+“Lord,” I asked, “why are angels on this path and not the other?”
+Perhaps they were not really angels?”

 In the world you will have tribulation.
 But take heart; I have overcome the world.